Osama-Rakan/deep-c/README.md

 Why?
 Because, why not?
 I'm having fun :).

+### Note: I'm implementing these algorithms entirely on my own in my free time without using any LLMs, so this project will take a lot of time.

 ## Linear Algebra
 * Dot product between two row vectors (a⋅u)
 * 2D matrix multiplication (AB)
 * Element-wise product (A∘B)
+* Matrix transpose (Aᵀ)
 ```C
 #include <stdio.h>
 #include "deep_c.h"